Saunak626/FasterPy/README.md

 }
 ```

-2. Next, we need to provide the path to the file with some metadata.
+**Step 2.** Next, we need to provide the path to the file with some metadata.
 We call it the `reference_file` but providing references are optional.
 The main purpose of this file is to provide information like the language of the code, the problem id, etc. The file should have `slow_code_col` (same as the generations file) and `problem_id`.
 We join the generations file and the references file on the `slow_code_col` to get the problem id.

-3. Finally, we need to provide the path to the file with the actual test cases.
+**Step 3.** Finally, we need to provide the path to the file with the actual test cases.
 We call it the inputs_outputs_basepath.
 This is a directory with the following structure:
 ```
 inputs_outputs_basepath/{problem_id}/{inputs, outputs}.txt
 ```
 where `{inputs, outputs}.txt` are the input and output files for the problem with id `problem_id`.
 The input and output are plain text files.
 Each program is fed `inputs.txt` and the output is compared with `outputs.txt`.

-4. In addition to these, we need to provide some information about the run.
+**Step 4.** In addition to these, we need to provide some information about the run.
 Specifically, the number of times each program should be run, the number of programs to evaluate, the timeout, and so on.

 We wrap all of this information is provided in a yaml file `sample_eval_config.yaml`.
 Here is an example:
 ```yaml